SS D. M. Clemson (1903): Theories

-The definitive cause of D. M. Clemsons sinking remains a mystery and has been subject to much speculation, becoming one of the most widely–discussed mysteries of Lake Superior.
-A report by the Detroit Free Press on 9 December 1908, highlighted a possible cause of her loss, speculating that waves had loosened her hatch covers, causing water to enter the hold.
-A piece by published by The Duluth News Tribune two days later claims she presumably sank shortly after entering the storm, and proposes her owners' theory that she was lost as a result of a mechanical failure, related to either her engine or rudder.
-The possibility of D. M. Clemson breaking two was also hypothesised.
+The definitive cause of D. M. Clemsons sinking remains a mystery and has been the subject of much speculation, making it one of the most widely discussed mysteries of Lake Superior.
+A report by the Detroit Free Press on 9 December 1908 highlighted a possible cause of her loss, speculating that waves had loosened her hatch covers, causing water to enter the hold.
+A piece published by The Duluth News Tribune two days later claims she presumably sank shortly after entering the storm, and proposes her owners' theory that she was lost as a result of a mechanical failure, related to either her engine or rudder.
+The possibility of D. M. Clemson breaking in two was also hypothesised.

-Dr. Julius F. Wolff Jr., Professor for Political Science at the University of Minnesota Duluth covered the loss of D. M. Clemson in a 1972 issue of Inland Seas.
+Dr. Julius F. Wolff Jr., Professor of Political Science at the University of Minnesota Duluth, covered the loss of D. M. Clemson in a 1972 issue of Inland Seas.
 He attributes her loss to a number of possible factors: she may have fallen into the trough between waves and capsized, the temporary repairs to her hull may have failed, her hatch covers possibly blew off, she suffered a boiler explosion, or the grounding at Point Pelee potentially damaged her hull enough for her to break in half under the strain of the storm.

 In his 1984 book Went Missing, maritime historian Frederick Stonehouse theorises D. M. Clemson likely sank as a result of structural damage incurred during her collision with the lighthouse pier in Ashtabula, possibly with her grounding on Point Pelee acting as a contributing factor, leading her to break in two and sink rapidly.
-He also posits undetected damage sustained during the storm on her penultimate voyage may have weakened her hull, as well as the temporary repairs, making her particularly vulnerable in a storm.
+He also posits that undetected damage sustained during the storm on her penultimate voyage may have weakened her hull, as well as the temporary repairs, making her particularly vulnerable in a storm.

-Historian James Donahue, writing for The Times Herald in 1989, ascribes her loss to either the failure of her hatch covers, or catastrophic structural failure, namely breaking in two.
-He speculates the rush of air caused by the rapid sinking blew the hatch covers free, and attributes the lack of bodies recovered in the aftermath to a sudden and rapid sinking, trapping most of the crew below decks.
+Historian James Donahue, writing for The Times Herald in 1989, ascribes her loss to either the failure of her hatch covers or catastrophic structural failure, namely breaking in two.
+He speculates that the rush of air caused by the rapid sinking blew the hatch covers free, and attributes the lack of bodies recovered in the aftermath to a sudden and rapid sinking, trapping most of the crew below decks.

 In November 1911, D. M. Clemsons sister ship, D. G. Kerr, almost sank in a storm on Lake Superior.
 She encountered 60 mph winds and large waves, and gradually began to accumulate large quantities of ice on her decks.
 Eventually, the weight of the ice snapped the whistle and its steam pipe, leading to the rapid escape of steam from D. G. Kerrs machinery.
 Although her crew were able to repair the steam pipe and alleviate the steam leak, her captain reported the extent of the steam loss as almost significant enough to render her engine inoperable.
 In an article published in Inland Seas in 2000, historian Al Miller speculates that as D. G. Kerr and D. M. Clemson were identical in design, the latter conceivably fell victim to a similar incident.